kachick/chawan/doc/protocols.md

 * It does not support proxies.
 * It does not support private key authentication.

-`adapter/format/gmi2html.c` is its companion program to convert the `text/gemini` file format to HTML.
-Note that the gemtext specification insists on line breaks being visually significant, and forbids their collapsing onto a single line; gmi2html respects this, with the unfortunate effect that the generated HTML page is just a bunch of lines with lots of `<BR>` tags.
+`adapter/format/gmi2html.nim` is its companion program to convert the `text/gemini` file format to HTML.
+Note that the gemtext specification insists on line breaks being visually significant, and forbids their collapsing onto a single line; gmi2html respects this.
+However, inline whitespace is still collapsed outside of preformatted blocks.

 ## Finger